Hywel Bennett: Career

 Bennett's film roles continued into the 1970s, notably with the film adaptation of Joe Orton's Loot (1970) and Endless Night (1972), an Agatha Christie adaptation again pairing him with Hayley Mills.
 He was the preferred choice for the role of Brian Roberts in Bob Fosse's Cabaret (1972), but wrongly assumed it was a singing role and didn't read the script.
 The part went to Michael York.
 He starred in the Ralph Thomas-directed sex comedies Percy (1971), in which he plays a shy young man who becomes the recipient of the world's first penis transplant, and The Love Ban (1973).
 Of this period in his career, Bennett would later state "I had come in at the tail end of everything, the studio system and so on.
 I found myself in the early 70s with nowhere to go."

 He maintained a career in the theatre.
-His Puck in a 1967 Edinburgh Festival production of A Midsummer Night's Dream was described by Illustrated London News as "the best since Leslie French".
+His Puck in a 1967 Edinburgh Festival production of A Midsummer Night's Dream was described by The Illustrated London News as "the best since Leslie French".
 He returned to the festival in 1990 as Long John Silver in a stage adaptation of Robert Louis Stevenson's Treasure Island.
 He appeared in several National Theatre productions including playing Mark Antony in Julius Caesar (the Young Vic, 1972) and Marlow in the She Stoops to Conquer (the Lyttelton Theatre, 1984).
 Other notable roles include Prince Hal in Henry IV, Parts 1 & 2 (the Mermaid Theatre, 1970), the lead in Hamlet on a 1974 South African tour and Andrey Prozorov in Three Sisters (the Albery Theatre, 1987).
 He also directed productions in provincial theatres, including a 1975 adaptation of J. B. Priestley's I Have Been Here Before at Theatr Gwynedd, Bangor.

 Bennett's television career resumed with appearances in episodes of Play for Today (1973) and The Sweeney (1976).
 In 1978, he appeared in Dennis Potter's musical drama Pennies from Heaven as Tom, a pimp.
 In 1979, Bennett appeared as the field agent Ricki Tarr in Arthur Hopcraft's six-part BBC2 adaptation of John le Carré's novel Tinker, Tailor, Soldier, Spy (1979), playing the character with "an ever-thinning veneer of boyish charm masking years of self-delusion and betrayal" according to the BFI.
 Bennett then starred in two further BBC miniseries - Malice Aforethought (1979) and The Consultant (1981).
 In 1981, he played occult novelist Gideon Harlax in David Rudkin's television play Artemis 81.